 - Christmas Special: A Very Special one at that.

 - The "poliosis" gaffe becomes even more hilarious when you learn that a condition by that name actually exists.
-(It's not a skeletal condition, however; it's white patches in your hair.)
+(It's not a skeletal condition; it's white patches in your hair.
+Nor does it have anything to do with scoliosis or polio.)

 - Creepy Crossdresser: Achmed dressed up as "an American woman" as the costume he finds to be the scariest in Minding the Monsters.